PUT-PTM/STMDestroyer2016/README.md

 2. Click on file and install programm <br>
 3. Run the programm after installation <br>
 4. Go to "Target" section and choose "Program" <br>
 5. You see new window.
-Look on "File path" and click "Browse" button to find  "stm32f429_project.hex" (end of path: "...\Release\STM Controller") <br>
+Look on "File path" and click "Browse" button to find  "stm32f429_project.hex" (path: "STMDestroyer2016\Destroyer 2016\Release\STM Controller")
 6. Press "Start" button <br>
 7. Now STM32 is ready for use as gamepad

 ### Future improvements

 The explosion of the torpedo is under the water instead of on the ship.
 We are going to change it.
+Adding leadeboard.

 ### Attributions